Sonaza/Candy/README.md

 Custom callbacks are simple calls to Lua functions.

 Text callback function receives one parameter: text.
-It expects a new string as return that will be used for display.
+It expects a new string (text or number allowed) as return that will be used for display.

 Example: